Lankford, Inhofe among GOP senators asking for audit of CDC mask guidance process

 The Restore Public Health Institution Trust Act, led by Sen. Marco Rubio, R-Fla., would have the GAO review data being used to make recommendations for mask wearing, particularly for vaccinated Americans.
 "Mixed messaging" is also a focus of the bill, Rubio said.

-The CDC announced Tuesday new guidance advising both vaccinated and unvaccinated Americans to wear masks indoors in areas the Delta variant has been fueling rising case levels.
+The CDC announced Tuesday new guidance advising both vaccinated and unvaccinated Americans to wear masks indoors in areas where the delta variant has been fueling rising case levels.

-Oklahoma has the second-highest COVID-19 test positivity rate in the country, with 62 percent of new cases coming from the Delta variant.
+Oklahoma has the second-highest COVID-19 test positivity rate in the country, with 62% of new cases coming from the delta variant.

 “Last year, our nation was faced with an unprecedented health pandemic.
-President Trump and his team did what many said was impossible — developed a safe and effective vaccine,” Lankford said after the bill's introduction in a news release.
+President Trump and his team did what many said was impossible — developed a safe and effective vaccine,” Lankford said in a news release after the bill's introduction.

 “I encourage every Oklahoman to get the vaccine, but no American should be forced to get the vaccine through a government mandate.
 The American people deserve to see exactly what data President Biden and his team are using to make these decisions.
 In order to have confidence in guidance being presented, we need to know the facts.”